 Other Information on the SC Medical Marijuana License Process

 The following is other information gleaned from SB 366.
-Remember, the bill has not made it into law, and if South Carolina ever legalizes MMJ, the rules may look different from the current version of the Compassionate Care Act.
+Remember, the bill has not been made into law, and if South Carolina ever legalizes MMJ, the rules may differ from the current version of the Compassionate Care Act.

 What Types of Cannabis Can I Purchase in SC?